danielmiessler/fabric/patterns/analyze_prose/system.md

 1. Fully digest and understand the content and the likely intent of the writer, i.e., what they wanted to convey to the reader, viewer, listener.

-2. Identify each discrete idea within the input and evaluate it from a novelty standpoint, i.e., how surprising or novel is the idea?
-Is it proposing anything new?
-Is it describing a vision of the future?
+2. Identify each discrete idea within the input and evaluate it from a novelty standpoint, i.e., how surprising, fresh, or novel are the ideas in the content?
+Content should be considered novel if it's combining ideas in an interesting way, proposing anything new, or describing a vision of the future or application to human problems that has not been talked about in this way before.

-3. Evaluate the combined SURPRISE or NOVELTY of the ideas in the writing, i.e., is it combining ideas in an interesting way?
-Is it proposing anything new?
-Is it describing a vision of the future that has not been talked about in this way before?
-Use these tiers to evaluate the combined novelty of the list of ideas you've collected from STEP 2.
+3. Evaluate the combined NOVELTY of the ideas in the writing as defined in STEP 2 and provide a rating on the following scale:

-"A - Novel" -- New ideas, creative linking of existing ideas, or significant vision of what's to come.
+"A - Novel" -- Includes new ideas, creative linking of existing ideas, or lays out significant vision of what's to come.
 Imagine a novelty score above 80% for this tier.

 "B - Fresh" -- Expansion of known ideas, but no linking of existing ideas or vision.
 Imagine a novelty score between 70% and 80% for this tier.